 First, a quick note on what we mean by home liability insurance.
-Most people think of their homeowners insurance as something they’ll need if a tree falls through the roof.
+Most people think of their home insurance as something they’ll need if a tree falls through the roof.
 That’s not incorrect, but in addition to providing coverage for repairing or replacing damaged property, most homeowners insurance also offers liability coverage.
-This part of your policy (also called Personal Liability or Coverage E) can pay for repairs and even legal expenses if someone accidentally gets hurt on your property.
+This part of your policy (also called personal liability or Coverage E) can pay for repairs and even legal expenses if someone accidentally gets hurt on your property.

 If things go according to plan, you’ll never need to use your home liability coverage.
-But if something goes wrong, it’s great to have.
-Liability claims tend to be expensive.
+But coverage is a must-have just in case things do go wrong.
+Liability claims tend to be expensive , and can often lead to lawsuits if not handled properly.
 Here are a few incidents that might lead to a claim on this part of your policy:

 - Damage to guests’ property: Rowdy kids, intoxicated guests, and excited animals can mean things get knocked over or spilled on at Super Bowl parties.
 That’s usually no big deal – but what happens if the speaker system your neighbor loaned you for the big game is ruined at your party?
 Again, your home liability insurance may be able to pay to have the property repaired or replaced.